 Public Access Computers and Wireless Internet

-- Ten computers are available for 1-hour sessions (limit of two sessions per day).
+- Eight computers are available for 1-hour sessions (limit of two sessions per day).

 Users must have a valid library card from Danville Public Library or another area public library.

-For those traveling through town who do not have a valid library card, the library can issue a day pass, up to a limit of 3 passes total.
+For those traveling through town who do not have a valid library card, the library can issue a day pass.
+The library also offers internet only library cards for patrons visiting town for an extended period of time, patrons without a permanent address or patrons who live outside town boundaries, as well as other cases.
 The library sells flash drives for patrons who wish to save their work.

 The library also offers free wireless Internet access to people with laptops, tablets, phones, or other devices that access the Internet.